hemasiri-15/AI_Assignment_2/Turing_Captcha/architecture_design.md

 ## Capabilities Required

-According to *Artificial Intelligence: A Modern Approach*, a system capable of passing the Turing Test requires:

 * **Natural Language Processing (NLP)** — to understand and generate human language
 * **Knowledge Representation** — to store facts about the world
 * **Automated Reasoning** — to answer questions and draw conclusions